Mirvan1/SkillHavenUI/README.md

 ## Project Overview

-SkillHavenUI is our cool website where you can learn from experts in all kinds of jobs.
-It's easy to use and helps you get advice from people who know a lot.
+SkillHavenApi helps people learn from experts in different jobs.
+It's like asking for advice and reading their blogs from someone who knows a lot .

 ## Technologies Used